mwahlroos/libcoll-c/README.rst

 any way, cool, but it was written mostly to teach myself a bit more C and to explore the challenges of designing APIs without automatic memory management.

-The library is a work in progress, and may see both API/ABI changes and added collection types in the future.
+The library is a work in progress, and **neither the API nor the ABI are stable at the moment**.